-Another key has been careful timing of life events.
-I wanted this degree years ago, but I did not want to be distracted from attending to the needs of my children.
-Now that my daughters are in college, I have ample time to concentrate on both my teaching position and my role as a graduate student.
+Another key to my success been careful timing of life events.
+I wanted to study for this degree years ago, but prioritized the needs of my children over my personal ambitions.
+Now that my daughters are in college, I can dedicate ample time to both my teaching position and my graduate studies.
 Disciplined planning is the final ingredient.
-I always make a long-term plan in which I locate intermediate milestones amidst the demands of teaching and my family.
-This combination of factors has led to success.
-I know the rigors of the program and am eager to sign up for more.
+I always create long-term plans with intermediate milestones that help me balance the demands of teaching and family responsibilities.
+This combination of factors has helped foster my success.
+I fully understand – and welcome – the rigors of the program and am eager to continue my journey.

 3. Read the following article.
 Then answer the following questions: